truelyyours/RTFD/htb/Strutted/Solution - todo.md

 NOTE: One important thing to consider which I found after reading about custom payload, the first file upload needs to have `name=Upload` with an Upper case `U`.
 Otherwise this exploit does not work.
 ![[Pasted image 20250905175120.png]]

+This portal only allows image upload.
+Upload any other file format fails.
+However, any image file with valid magic header can be uploaded even though the rest of the file is corrupted.
+So we can sort of embed the script inside the "PNG" file keeping the header same as PNG and providing path i.e. writing the file to a path which we can access/read.

+However, we cannot access the file directly at `/uploads/[date]/[filename]`.
+As per the code, it actually provides us with a sharable link at endpoint `/s`.